kymlu/eating-memories/src/pages/posts/hamster-sugar-cookies.md

 Bake for 20 minutes.
 The colour should darken slightly.
 After taking the cookies out of the oven, wait for it to cool completely.

 # Adding life to the cookie
 Melt a few **chocolate chips** in a microwave.
-Add **a few drops of water** to thin it out.
+Mix in **a few drops of water** to thin it out.
 > Alternatively, use dark cocoa powder instead of chocolate chips.
 If it's not dark, the colour will not show up as well.
+I've used molasses but the colour wasn't that dark.

 With a toothpick, take a bit of the chocolate mixture and draw eyes on the end with the ears, and a line down the back.